- Federal Health Care Policy Analysis, Coalition Building, and Advocacy

 - Policy Support for Health Care System Stakeholders

 CHLPI provides policy support to clients across the country who are engaged in projects and initiatives that increase equity in health care delivery and financing and public health infrastructure.
 Past and present projects have responded to disparities in access to care and quality of care for individuals with a range of health conditions, including lung cancer, breast cancer, prostate cancer, multiple myeloma, cardiovascular disease, multiple sclerosis, and rheumatoid arthritis.

 Transgender and gender-nonconforming communities regularly face discrimination in health care settings and often lack access to affordable, high-quality health care coverage that includes gender-affirming care.
 CHLPI is engaged in work to strengthen protections in health care settings (focusing on insurance and state-level administrative protections), pursuing traditional methods of enforcement through advocacy and litigation that eliminate discriminatory insurance policies, and helping to expand access to gender-affirming care in rural areas.

 - Hepatitis C Grassroots Advocacy

-Newly developed direct-acting antiviral drugs can cure up to 99% of people living with hepatitis C—the number one communicable disease killer in the United States, claiming more lives than the next 60 communicable diseases combined, including HIV.
+Newly developed direct-acting antiviral drugs can cure up to 99% of people living with hepatitis C—one of the deadliest communicable diseases in the United States.
 While the price of the cure has dropped dramatically over the past several years, many state Medicaid programs continue to implement unprecedented treatment access restrictions.
 These restrictions violate federal law.
 CHLPI partners with the National Viral Hepatitis Roundtable (NVHR) to highlight the extent of the problem and to animate advocacy campaigns to eliminate discriminatory coverage practices in Medicaid and the Corrections health care programs of various states.